stdlib-js/stdlib/docs/development.md

     $ git config --add oh-my-zsh.hide-dirty 1
     ```

 -   Some shells—zsh, for one—may require quotes around environment variables to prevent the shell from expanding paths.
-If this is the case, wrap paths in quotes.
-For example, replacing
+If this is the case, wrap paths in quotes, for example replacing

     <!-- run-disable -->